Euchiz/wetlab_tools/README.md

-# CRISPRscreening
+# wetlab_tools
-scripts and codings in lab project
+scripts used in wetlab data processing